NVC Annual Retreat, Romania

 Monica was born and lives in Bucharest and is founder of the Romanian Association for Nonviolent Communication.
 She is a Certified Trainer and has been working with NVC since 2004.
 She is very active and well known in the parenting and education fields running workshops and conferences across the country and with regular media appearances on TV, radio and national magazines.

 Deborah is a trainer based in Vienna since 1991 in adult education using alternative methods.
 She met Marshall Rosenberg in 1995 and became Certified Trainer in 2003 when she co-founded a network in Austria for NVC (GFK Austria) which now has over 50 trainers and 120 members through out the country.
-Deborah joined the CNVC Assessor team in 2012 and has taken on candidates for certification from Eastern Europe.
+Deborah was part of the CNVC Assessor team from 2012 to 2019 and has taken on candidates for certification from Eastern Europe.
 She has had many years of experience working internationally, especially in Eastern European countries.